albertz/backup_system/README.md

 General idea: You have a bunch of systems and/or disks and a bunch of data and you want to keep copies / backups of your data on some of those systems/disks.

+In contrast to other backup solutions like [bup](https://github.com/bup/bup) or [Camliststore](http://camlistore.org/), this backup system does not save the files seperately from your working copy.
+This is an important distinction and is one of the main reason that this project exists.
+The main idea is that you manage all or files as you normally would do, and this backup system keeps track of the changes of the *tree* of files and the file hashes.
+Thus, it has some version control system, similar to Git, but the file contents themselves are not stored.
+To actually backup some files, the backup system can clone your files, or parts of it.

+Then, you might modify your files on different systems, and later want to merge your changes together.
+Thus, the change history is not simply linear, but can be a complex graph, like in Git.

+This basic idea leads to two core functions:

+* Versioning system.
+This is used to store the meta-data, the directory tree, the file hashes, and similar stuff.
+But not the file contents!
+We need it to be detailed enough to do clever merges, and to detect all kinds of common modifications, like file/dir renames, etc.
+We call this the versioned **backup index**.
+* Sync / Clone.
+You actually want to copy the file content, because you want to have a backup of it.
+So, any sync or new clone of your data should handle both the version info, meta-data, etc., and the file contents.

+(Paragraph for Git experts.)
+With this goal, one possible approach might be to patch up Git directly that it simply does not store Git blobs.
+When you do a new checkout of such repo, it will copy the files based on the existing files of the main repo.
+However, this approach does not work, because we want to support partitioned copies, i.e. not every repo will have all existing dirs/files, probably even all repos.
+Also, we want to store much more meta-data than Git does, e.g. permissions, other forms of hashes, and media related meta data.

+When you rename some file/dir or modify some file, and you commit an update to the backup index, it should be able to automatically detect that modification, much like Git does.
+For doing this, we can support a very similar Git interface to `git commit`.

+To follow the Git naming conventions, every clone/copy of the data (or parts of it) is called a **repository**.
+Every repository will have its own copy of the full history of the backup index.

 ## Structure

 I have grouped my data by those general types: